Míriam Diéguez

+Míriam Diéguez de Oña (born 4 May 1986), commonly known as Míriam, is a Spanish football midfielder who plays for Saudi club Al-Riyadh.

+Club career

-Míriam Diéguez de Oña (born 4 May 1986), commonly known as Míriam, is a Spanish football midfielder who plays for Alavés.
-She previously played for Espanyol, Rayo Vallecano and FC Barcelona, winning the league with all three, as well as Málaga and Levante.
+Míriam played for Espanyol, Rayo Vallecano and FC Barcelona, winning the league with all three, as well as Málaga and Levante.
 She was Espanyol's captain during her later years with the team.
+She later played for Alavés, before joining Saudi club Al-Riyadh ahead of the 2023–24 season.
+Currently, she plays for CE Seagull in Badalona, in the fourth category of Spanish women's football.

+International career

-At international level, Míriam won the 2004 U-19 European Championship and also represented Spain at the subsequent U-20 World Cup.
+Míriam won the 2004 U-19 European Championship and also represented Spain at the subsequent U-20 World Cup.

 She appeared for the senior Spain women's national football team in a 2–2 home draw with Finland on 15 February 2005.
 In June 2013, national team coach Ignacio Quereda included Míriam in his Spain squad for UEFA Women's Euro 2013 in Sweden.